1972 through 1973

 5-26-73, soundboard & audience

-Georgia On My Mind (Empress Valley, original and reissue), Heavy Machinery/Dirty Trick (Empress Valley, 4cd), Salt Lake City 1973 (Watchtower), & Unidentified Live (Celebration, 1cd)
+For Frenzied Crowd (Wendy), Georgia On My Mind (Empress Valley, original and reissue), Heavy Machinery/Dirty Trick (Empress Valley, 4cd), Salt Lake City 1973 (Watchtower), & Unidentified Live (Celebration, 1cd)

 Celebration’s title is very incomplete.
 It’s sound has been tweaked and amplified too much.

-Other than EV’s title being amplified a touch more than Watchtower’s, there are only two other differences.
+Other than EV’s “Georgia On My Mind” being amplified a touch more than Watchtower’s, there are only two other differences.
 First, EV’s Rock and Roll starts with and extra 1.5 seconds.
 Second, for about 20-30 seconds after the cut near the end of Rain Song, Empress Valley and Watchtower do not match.
 The mellotron can be heard on both soundboards of EV & WT right after the cut.
 This is not present in the audience recording.
 Neither label makes reference to a different show being used.
 One of the two may be using a tiny bit more of the right soundboard, but it’s very difficult to determine since WT’s splice back in is virtually undetectable.

 EV’s reissue is a clone of the original, down to the disc times.